 The five-star golf course and the beautiful beaches are what draw tourists to Treasure Cay each year.
 Beyond these two attractions, there is not much else to see, but visitors are never wanting for something to do.

-You'll find an abundance of beaches to enjoy in and around the area.
-Snorkeling is an option at some locations, for visitors who enjoy this relaxing pastime.
-Just click on the name of each beach for more information concerning that specific beach.
+You'll find several beaches to consider visiting in and around the area.
+Snorkeling is available at some locations, for those who enjoy the underwater scene.
+Just click on each beach name for a detailed guide to that particular stretch of sand.

 Treasure Cay Beach: A side road off Treasure Cay Road nearby Treasure Cay Golf Club leads to Treasure Cay Beach.

-In case you like to expand your knowledge of unfamiliar places and cultures, you should consider visiting a museum during your time in Treasure Cay.
+In case you enjoy expanding your knowledge of other cultures and places, you might want to visit a museum while on vacation in Treasure Cay.

-The chart below provides more details regarding a museum you might enjoy nearby.
+The table right below enables you to learn some key facts regarding a museum you might enjoy nearby.

 |Albert Lowe Museum||(242) 367-4094||6.1 mi.
 North-Northwest of Central Treasure Cay||Green Turtle Cay|

-An interesting landmark worth visiting is Memorial Sculpture Garden.
-It is located on Green Turtle Cay, 6.1 mi.
+A landmark that often intrigues visitors is Memorial Sculpture Garden.
+It is situated on Green Turtle Cay, 6.1 mi.
 North-Northwest of central Treasure Cay.
 The Memorial Sculpture Garden contains 24 busts of important Bahamians who represent different islands.
 The centerpiece of the garden is two life-sized bronze statues of a black girl and a white girl, one holding a conch and the other the Union Jack.

 |Memorial Sculpture Garden||Monument||6.1 mi.
 North-Northwest of Central Treasure Cay||Green Turtle Cay|